Document Guide — Police Clearance

 ICA · Permanent Residence Application Route B

-Authentication route Route B — Notary-Verified (4-step process) Workflow (1) Police clearance certificate (seal preserved) → (2) Certified Translation prepared → (3) Japanese notary office (sworn certification of translator) → (4) Legal Affairs Bureau → (5) MOFA apostille Notary public May be requested (sworn certification of translator) Legal basis ICA — Permanent residence applications may request translation certified by a notary public in the issuing country Validity period Within 3-6 months of issuance
+Authentication route Route B — Notary-Verified (4-step process) Workflow (1) Police clearance certificate (seal preserved) → (2) Certified Translation prepared → (3) Japanese notary office (authentication of the translator's certification) → (4) Legal Affairs Bureau → (5) MOFA apostille Notary public May be requested (authentication of the translator's certification) Legal basis ICA — Permanent residence applications may request translation certified by a notary public in the issuing country Validity expectation Validity expectations vary by receiving authority, visa category, filing type, and the authority's current written instructions.

 Common use cases Permanent Residence (PR) application · Citizenship application · Long Term Visit Pass (LTVP) · Long-term residency renewal · Medical professional licensure